aidantr/fuzzy-gfe/README.md

 ## Repository structure

 - `data/raw` contains the raw data, which come from the Bonhomme and Manresa (2015) replication files
-- `data/clean` stores intermediate results
+- `data/clean` stores intermediate files
 - `code` contains the Matlab functions needed to implement our estimator and all files to produce the output
-- `output` stores outputs for all tables and figures in the main text and appendix
+- `output` stores results for all tables and figures in the main text and appendix

 ## Parallelization